Alejandrodelgado/cloud-iot/README.md

 <img width="1030" alt="image" src="https://user-images.githubusercontent.com/13664652/161159312-5e00b44b-d5ff-4166-911c-fd8a01b7a2fe.png">

-Now it is time to include a couple of "palettes"
+Now it is time to include a couple of "palettes".
+(We are going to use this temporal procedure before I add a final release with including it in the pipeline.)

 node-red-contrib-scx-ibmiotapp
 node-red-dashboard